out1 <- simTrialData(

 \boldsymbol{\beta}_j = \mathbf{G}_{A_j A_j}^{-1}\, \mathbf{G}_{A_j j}, \qquad \sigma^2_{j \mid A_j} = G_{jj} - \mathbf{G}_{j A_j}\,\boldsymbol{\beta}_j.

-The responsiveness BLUP for variety v at site s is the residual from this regression:
+The responsiveness BLUP for variety v is the residual from this regression:

 Responsiveness BLUPs are:

-- zero-mean within each site (inherited from the BLUPs)
+- zero-mean within each treatment-site group (inherited from the BLUPs)

 - orthogonal to the conditioning BLUPs in the G-matrix sense